-This piece has been shortlisted for the European Press Prize 2019.
+This piece is the runner-up for the European Press Prize 2019.

 There are no positive attributes that go with murder.
 There should be no attributes at all.
 It is just brutal in itself.
 It robs everyone of everything.
 The victim’s family of their faith in life.
 The murderer of humanity.

 The murder of Ján Kuciak and Martina Kušnírová pierced us like the bullets that extinguished their lives.
 We are still bleeding.
 Those shots did not hit us just once.
 They keep hitting us every time we realise that it happened here and now.

 It is not a terrifying testimony from the past, from the times when they used to hang, burn, or drown the people we deemed unworthy, as if they were just unwanted kittens the family cannot sustain.

 2018 will be remembered as the year of the murder.

 Not merely in our often too short collective memory, but also in the modern history of our country.
 Many a reader might now say, leave me alone with that murder now.
 Leave us alone and let the victims rest in peace.
 There is nothing you haven’t said about it yet.

 But if we do forget this trauma and push it aside before we understand what really happened, what it did to us and our society, and what the implications for us are, what we should change in order to make sure this never happens again, we will not move anywhere.
 Our agony will linger, making us feel like we are helpless when confronted with evil and abuse of power.

 Moreover, MP Robert Fico is talking now, in the year of the murder of a journalist, about the tyranny of the media and media lynching.
 That is the lesson he is spreading.

 From the first days following the murder he tried to separate it from the atmosphere in society.
 He often talks about the murder of two young people, instead of the murder of a journalist, to stress that there is almost no difference between this and other violent tragedies.
 We need to investigate it and life moves on.
 He makes the tragedy a technocratic affair, and mythologises power.